mainmatter/playbook/project-flow/full-service/README.md

 ### Scoping

-Once we defined what will be built in the conception stage, we will define the scope for the current increment of the application, explicitly listing the user stories that will be included in the increment, but also the ones that will not be included.
+Once we defined the user stories in the conception stage, we set the scope for the current increment of the application.
+For each user user story that we are aiming to implement, we will list which of the non-essential fragments and edge cases will be included in the increment, which ones will not and which ones will be moved to a later increment if we are running out of time.
+Excluded fragments and edge cases will be addressed in later increments of the project.

 Software projects are highly dynamic and the bigger the scope of a project, the easier it can get off course, resulting in delays and budget overruns.
-By limiting the scope per increment we minimize complexity and thus risk.
+By limiting the scope per increment we minimize complexity and thus risk while allowing a decision between implementing essential versions of more user stories or covering more non-essential fragments and edge cases for less user stories later on in the process.

-For each of the user stories we are including in the scope, we will look for potential to break the stories down into smaller steps so that a simple version of a user story could be built first which is then extended incrementally.
-That helps to further minimize complexity and risk and allows to decide between either focussing on simple version of more user stories or complete versions of less user stories later in the process.
-We will write each of these breakdowns down along with the description of the user story from the previous step.

-Once all stakeholders agree on a set of user stories and possibly breakdowns for each of them, we bundle those up and estimate a rough timeline so that everyone has an idea for the general timing of the project.
-None of what's planned is irrevocable though and neither is the estimate more than an assessment based on the information available at the time.
+Once all stakeholders agree on a set of user stories and included as well as excluded fragments and edge cases, we write those down in an increment plan and estimate a rough timeline.
+However, that plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time.
 Previously unknown challenges will be uncovered during execution and clients are free to change their minds about particular aspects of the project any time as well - in fact we encourage them to constantly validate we are still on the right track and raise concerns immediately if they feel we are not.

 ## Execution

-The execution stage combines both building up the design as well as turning the user story definitions into a usable application.
-We will break down what's scoped into issues and assign them to iterations following our [process](../process/).
-We ask our clients to stay closely connected with our team during the execution phase, taking part in weekly meetings and following progress closely.
-For the latter, we keep a staging system updated, available to all stakeholders.
-We will build slices of the system at once, including everything from the design, backend, and frontend code of a user story so we can release them as usable units that can be interacted with by the client.
+In the execution phase of an increment, we turn user stories into usable features or the application.
+We will break down the user stories that were scoped for the increment into fine-grained issues and assign them to iterations following our [process](../process/).
+As we do that, our engineers and designers continue to work closely with clients, discussing individual aspects of user stories as well as different alternatives for designing and implementing them along with the associated effort.

+We build slices of the system at once, including everything from the design, backend, and frontend code of a particular user story so we can release them as functional units that can be interacted with by the client.
+Once a slice is finished, it will be released to a staging system that is available for all project stakeholders.
+We will ask the stakeholders to make use the staging system to follow along the progress and validate the project is moving in the intended direction.

 As the code of the application evolves, so does the design system that defines the fundamental visual framework of the application.
-As we complete more user stories and the application advances, we will identify and define foundational elements of the UI that will later be reused in other, similar contexts.
-That eventually leads to a full framework of UI elements that the entire application is composed of, ensuring a consistent look and feel of the application.
+As we complete more user stories and the application advances, we will identify and define foundational elements that will later be reused in other, similar contexts.
+That way, each increment of the application results in its foundation becoming broader and stronger, resulting in increased effectiveness over time.

 ### Release & Operation

-For each increment of the application, we release what we built - ideally into a production environment so real users can access the system.
+Once an increment of the application is complete, we release what we built - ideally into a production environment so real users can access the system.
 For the initial release, that task will include choosing and setting up the server infrastructure and deployment process.
 Subsequent increments will build on top of that infrastructure.
 Depending on the client's own expertise, we can operate and maintain the application after the project completes.